shwetalsoni/VaxxDoc/README.md

 CSS | MongoDB |
 JavaScript |  |

-> Checkout this medium article https://anshit01.medium.com/ to know about this project
+> Checkout this medium article to know how we built it: https://anshit01.medium.com/vaxxdoc-vaccine-record-dapp-with-tezos-blockchain-dcd8271019a1
 -------------
 Made with :heart:  by [Anshit](https://github.com/Anshit01) and [Shwetal](https://github.com/shwetalsoni)